 Bob: you don’t have a PhD in climatology, so what do you know about it.

-In this example, Bob once again uses fallacious reasoning when he rejects Alice’s argument outright, by claiming that she doesn’t have the necessary credentials to discuss the topic.
+In this example, Bob once again uses fallacious reasoning when he rejects Alex’s argument outright, by claiming that she doesn’t have the necessary credentials to discuss the topic.

 In addition, note that in some cases, the use of the credentials fallacy might involve reference to unofficial or poorly-defined credentials.
 For example: